harveytriana/TspApproach/README.md

 As theoretically expected, C and C++ are the languages that solves the problem in less time.
 On the other hand, Rust proves to be the powerful language that it is.
 While C# is at a little disadvantage in extreme performance, the margin is not great.

-(1) Unnsafe.
+(1) Unsafe.
 By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
 The result in the table corresponds to long* (for int* the time is around 12.2 s).
 Read the README document in the corresponding folder for more information.
 Thanks Tedd; https://github.com/tedd.

 (2) Safe.
 For standard C# code, elapse time is ~14.6 s.
 I mean by "standard" one to which extreme optimizations were not applied.
 In update 17-10-21 I used a Jagged array to replace the multidimensional array, that improved the time of C#, version without pointers (standard) by ~9%